 I believe that men and women are created in the image of God.
 That meaning, humans have the ability to sense God, to know God, and have communication with God.
 Mankind finds its greatest purposes when in communion with God.
 Our greatest pieces of music were those dedicated to God.
 The great works of art throughout the world are those dedicated to God.
 Hymns and poetry have touched the hearts and souls of millions.
 Man's greatest pursuit is in grasping the knowledge of God and thereby attaining His likeness.

-People who have encountered God, in His grace, compassion, forgiveness, and mercy are filled with the desire to have His life reflected through ours.
+People who have encountered God, in His grace, compassion, forgiveness, and mercy are filled with the desire to have His life reflected through theirs.
 We learn of His will and desire through Holy Scripture.
 We understand His priorities and purposes though His Word to mankind.
 We come to understand what He has ordained for His creation.

 He has ordained the beginning of life as the moment egg and sperm join in conception.
 His word gives us very clear and vivid imagery of conception and growth.
 He has said, "Before I formed you in the womb I knew you and ordained you."
 Again he said through His spokesman, "He knit me together in my mother's womb.
 I am fearfully and wonderfully made."
 For those who will plainly see there can be no doubt about God's stand on the gift of life.